In 50% of people with Sweet’s syndrome (SS) something triggers their condition, but in the remaining 50% there is no

-In 15-20% of cases, SS can develop secondary to blood disorders and cancer (Chen et al, 2016).
+In 15-20% of cases, SS can develop secondary to blood cancer and other forms of cancer (Chen et al, 2016).
 This is called malignancy-associated Sweet’s syndrome (MASS).
-Myelodysplasia, otherwise known as myelodysplastic syndromes (MDS), is the most common cause of MASS.
+Myelodysplasia, otherwise known as myelodysplastic syndromes (MDS), is one of the most common causes of MASS.

 Read more about triggers for SS here.